 Take a look at our tips and best practices to make sure you’re using the Trustpilot platform correctly and staying within our guidelines.

-We have a specific set of rules which apply to companies using the Trustpilot platform, called our Company Guidelines.
-In contrast, reviewers and consumers using our platform are governed by our User Guidelines (see our Quick Guide to the User Guidelines here).
+We have a specific set of rules that apply to companies who use the Trustpilot platform, called our Company Guidelines.
+In contrast, reviewers and consumers using our platform are governed by our User Guidelines.

 Our Company Guidelines